-The 'ten tips on using the positive power of the spoken word' page is to remind ourselves that our words do matter.
-Everything we say has the potential to either heal or harm.
+These "ten tips on using the positive power of the spoken word" are to remind ourselves our words matter.
+Everything we say, or think, has the potential to either heal or harm.
 Our words can destruct or construct, be positive or negative.

 Because the words we speak either aloud, or in the privacy of our minds, embody our intentions, they are a carrier of ourselves, our energy.
 And as you know we can have good, bad or indifferent word moments or even days.